ShahJinali/FusionAlgorithm/doc/user_guide.md

 * The order of column should not be changed.

-* The input .csv file must be sorted.

 * The sensor_name should be consistent and number of sensors in each time slot is assumed to be same.
 	> For instance, at time 1:20 ,there is sensor1,sensor2 and sensor3.
 	> Then, at time 1:50 there should be same sensor name i.e. sensor1,sensor2 and sensor3 and same number of sensor.